SAP/openui5-docs/docs/Test_Recorder_2535ef9.md

 ## Test Recorder

-The Test Recorder tool supports app developers to write integration and system tests.
+The Test Recorder tool supports app developers who write integration and system tests.

-Test Recorder is part of the OpenUI5 framework and is available in all browsers.
+The Test Recorder is part of the OpenUI5 framework and is available in all browsers.
 As of version 1.74, you can use the tool in any OpenUI5 app to inspect the rendered user interface \(UI\), view the control properties, and gain hints on writing tests.
-Test Recorder is aligned with the two official OpenUI5 testing tools - OPA5 and UIVeri5.
+The Test Recorder is aligned with the two official OpenUI5 testing tools – OPA5 and UIVeri5.

 ***